 Just because your home was built within the past few years doesn't mean you may not have high lead levels in your water.
 Some brass pipe fittings (sometimes present in new plumbing fixtures) have been found to leach lead into your water.
 I have inspected relatively new homes that had high lead levels in their well water and I suspect the cause was from one or more newer plumbing fixtures.

-You can only find what you test for in water.
-You can’t test only for total coliform and nitrates and then ask the lab or the inspector what the lead concentration was for the sample.
+Very Important --- You can only find what you test for in water.
+You can’t test only for total coliform and nitrates and expect to find lead.
 The basic water test performed during most home transactions with a well system are total coliform and nitrates.
 FHA and VA water analysis is also possible, and each consists of additional contaminants and is also, therefore, higher in cost.
 An FHA analysis consists of total coliform, e.
 Coli, nitrates, nitrites, and lead.
 A VA analysis consists of total coliform, nitrates, lead, iron, total solids, surfactants, and pH.

 To help ensure uncontaminated water samples and accurate lab results, special care and procedures are needed when drawing water samples for analysis.
 A competent home inspector should be fully familiar with the sampling procedures as prescribed by the lab that the inspector uses for analysis.
 A minor deviation in the sampling procedure can possibly contaminate the sample and may provide for a false positive or false negative in the lab report.